 The flavor of these noodles is addictingly mild.
 Which sounds strange, I know.
 But they are one of those foods that with the first bite you think, “Yeah, that’s pretty good.”
 And then you take another bite.
 And another.
 And another.
 And before you know it, the entire bowl is gone, and all you can think about is how that was the most delicious bowl of food you’ve ever had.
 These noodles sneak up on you.
 I’ve actually caught my husband in the act of sneaking forkfuls of these noodles from the fridge in the middle of the night like a kid sneaking a cookie out of the cookie jar.
 They’re that addicting.

-If you’re looking to clean up your diet in 2015, a bowl of these noodles is a great place to start.
 Whole grains, healthy fats, vegetarian protein, tons of vitamins and minerals—these noodles are a nutritional powerhouse.
-I’m definitely not immune to the appeal of a freshly-minted new year, and with the clean slate of a new calendar year, I always tend to want to clean up my diet as well.
-I want to bring in the fresh, simple, healthy dishes that I know will make me feel my best, and these noodles fit that bill.Print
+I’m definitely not immune to the appeal of a freshly-minted new year, and with the clean slate of a new calendar year, I want to bring in the fresh, simple dishes that I know will make me feel my best.
+And these noodles fit that bill!